Carlton Ware World banner

 This article details what happened to Carlton Ware’s registered trademark after the Pottery closed in 1989 following voluntary liquidation.

-Carlton House, formerly the Carlton Works, in 2007
+Carlton House in 2007, formerly the Carlton Works

-The Carlton Works after its conversion into student accommodation and workshops.
+The Carlton Works, Copeland Street after its conversion into student accommodation and workshops.

 Notice the inset showing the "ghost sign" above goods entrance and porters lodge at the side of the building.